This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Go Whale Watching

-Whale season officially in Puerto Vallarta begins early to mid December through late March.
-The most common months to spot a while is January and February.
+Whale season officially in Puerto Vallarta begins early to mid-December through late March.
+The most common months to spot a while are January and February.

 Whale Sharks, which can grow up to 60 feet in length, are actually not whales at all.
-They are very peaceful enormous fish who feed on plankton.
+They are very peaceful enormous fish that feed on plankton.

 They are most often sighted in between September and October.

 You may be thinking to yourself, Botanical Gardens, yawn.
 While we’re not saying that a visit here is like an adrenaline shot in the arm, it is a great way to enjoy a jungle setting and get a fantastic meal with a view.